andre-st/amazon-wishless/README.md

-# Amazon-Wishlists Scraper, v1.2
+# Amazon-Wishlists Export & Price-Monitor, v1.2

 ![Maintenance](https://img.shields.io/maintenance/yes/2019.svg)

 I have over 60 Amazon wishlists and in some lists sometimes 100 products, mainly books.
 I often buy used books and checking all current (2nd hand) prices is time consuming.
-This scraper exports _all_ lists to a XML-file, with the items filtered and re-ordered according to price, priority etc.
+This Amazon-wishlist scraper exports _all_ lists to a XML-file.
+The XML-file is displayerd with all items filtered and re-ordered according to price, priority etc.

 ## Exported XML (web-browser view)